Nick Senzel Player Props: Reds vs. Diamondbacks

 Nick Senzel At The Plate

-- Senzel is hitting .235 with eight doubles, seven home runs and 22 walks.
+- Senzel has eight doubles, seven home runs and 23 walks while batting .233.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.